escobarv110/RAGE-Evo/README.md

 5. You can now import and edit GTA V assets.

 ## Requirements
 - **3ds Max 2021 or newer**
 - **64-bit**
 - **GTA V Legacy or Enhanced** for accessing assets directly from the game
-- CodeWalker XML files can be used without GTA V installed
+- XML files can be used without GTA V installed
-- No GIMS EVO installation required
-- No OpenIV installation required
-- No additional .NET runtime required
+- No GIMS EVO installation required, No additional .NET runtime required

+> **Nothing else needs installing.** RAGE Evo is designed to work as a standalone suite.

 ## Credits
 **Created by Escobar with assistance from Claude AI.**

-RAGE Evo is an enhanced and expanded version of **GIMS EVO by 3Doomer**, with additional features, tools, improvements and a modern all-in-one workflow for GTA V modding.

 Special thanks to:
 - **GIMS EVO by 3Doomer**
 - **CodeWalker by dexyfex**
 - **Sollumz**